milesj/interweave/docs/parser.md

 the document has been rendered to the page.
 This provides an extra layer of security by avoiding possible CSRF and arbitrary code execution.

-Furthermore, Interweave manages a whitelist of both HTML tags and attributes, further increasing security, and reducing the risk of XSS and vulnerabilities.
+Furthermore, Interweave manages a list of both HTML tags and attributes, further increasing security, and reducing the risk of XSS and vulnerabilities.

 ## Allowed Tags